 With the help of a host of electronic dictionaries, huge databanks, and electronic reference works, they then produce in the target language an accurate, precise and idiomatic translation that conveys the initial message.

-If they are fortunate, translators can work at their own pace and let their translation rest before they check it over one last time.
+If they are fortunate, translators can work at their own pace and let their translation rest before they submit it to their client.

 Since they spend their days writing, written language skills are one of their key strengths.